World Cup fans find booze at hotels, Qatar’s 1 liquor store

 It’s the liquor store.

 Yet corks continue to be popped in luxury boxes at games.
 Fans are filling pints from beer towers at dozens of hotel bars, lounges and nightclubs with liquor licenses.
-Sales of USD 14 Budweisers at Doha’s FIFA Fan Zone continue unabated.
+Sales of $14 Budweisers at Doha’s FIFA Fan Zone continue unabated.

 The store — currently the only one selling liquor in Qatar — operates on an appointment system, harkening back to the strict coronavirus regulations that governed this country prior to just before the World Cup.

 At the end of a chlorine-scented walkway, customers reach the entrance to the store.
-Inside, the shelves and stands are stocked with bottles of wine largely running from USD 12.50 up to USD 45.
-A litre of Absolut vodka goes for USD 42, while a litre of Jack Daniels whiskey sets a shopper back USD 70.
-A 24-pack of standard Budweiser cans costs nearly USD 52.
+Inside, the shelves and stands are stocked with bottles of wine largely running from $12.50 up to $45.
+A liter of Absolut vodka goes for $42, while a liter of Jack Daniels whiskey sets a shopper back $70.
+A 24-pack of standard Budweiser cans costs nearly $52.

 A small section of the store offers frozen pork pepperoni pizzas, slabs of bacon, Spam and cans of pork and beans.